Share this article

 British Shorthair looking out the window

-While for dog lovers, it’s often easy to tell how our furry pals are feeling (wagging tails, face licks and enthusiastic bounding - ahem), it can be a much bigger challenge to gauge those of our feline friends.
-Cats are subtler creatures and while going about their sometimes independent lives, it can be difficult for pet parents to know how they’re really feeling behind those stealthy, elegant exteriors.
+While for dog lovers, it’s often easy to tell how our furry pals are feeling (wagging tails, face licks and enthusiastic bounding - ahem), it can be a much bigger challenge to gauge the feelings of our feline friends.
+Cats are more subtle creatures and while going about their often independent lives, it can be difficult for pet parents to know how they’re really feeling behind those stealthy, elegant exteriors.
 So it begs the question - do cats miss their owners when they go on vacation?
-And how do you begin to tell if your cat is missing you?
+And how can you tell if your cat is missing you?
 Well here we’re exploring exactly that - signs your cat’s been missing you (that your house sitter can keep an eye out for), along with ways you can combat feline separation anxiety - let’s get into it.

 Do cats miss their owners?
-Here are the signs…
+Here are some possible signs…

 1. Affection when you get home